 Type of Structure: The structure is a rolled earth-filled embankment having a total crest length of about 15,200 feet and rising to a maximum height of about 120 feet above the streambed.
 A roadway is located across the top of the dam.

-Hydrologic Data: Peak flow, which occurred during the September 1941 flood, amounted to 44,200 cubic feet per second.
-The largest volume, which occurred during the October 1923 flood, amounted to 109,000 acre-feet and is equivalent to 0.87 of an inch of runoff from the contributing drainage area above the dam site.
+Hydrologic Data: Peak flow, which occurred during the September 1941 flood (pre-construction), amounted to 44,200 cfs.
+The largest volume, which occurred during the October 1923 flood (pre-construction), amounted to 109,000 acre-feet and is equivalent to 0.87 of an inch of runoff from the contributing drainage area above the dam site.